TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Acknowledgments

 \subsection{Author Contributions}

 \textbf{William Shen} and \textbf{Nishanth Kumar} contributed equally to this work.
 William adapted and improved the core cuTAMP system to be suitable (simpler to use, faster) for our purposes.
 Nishanth implemented the perception interface to Gemini and SAM.
 Both William and Nishanth worked on integrating additional models (FoundationStereo, M2T2) into the system, packaging all components to be easily used, benchmarking system capabilities, and writing the paper.
+They also supported the MolmoSpaces integration and helped analyze and present results.

 \textbf{Sahit Chintalapudi} implemented and packaged the control stack for the Franka Panda and FR3 robots.
-He also helped run quantitative experiments to investigate TiPToP's failure modes, and helped make figures and edit the paper.
+He also helped run quantitative experiments to investigate \ours{}'s failure modes, and helped make figures and edit the paper.

+\textbf{Ryan Lindeborg} led the \ours{} integration with MolmoSpaces and gathered and analyzed the results.
+He also deployed \ours{} on his Trossen WidowX AI robot and provided installation and debugging feedback.

 \textbf{Jie Wang} led the evaluations conducted at the University of Pennsylvania (Penn), and assisted with analysis and experimental design.